 Google Tasks has a recurrence feature that allows for a task to get recreated automatically on a certain interval.
 For example, the following task is configured repeat every Saturday:

-Generally speaking, repeating tasks in Google Tasks will automatically create a new task on each due date for the previous task.
+Repeating tasks in Google Tasks will automatically create a new task on each due date for the previous task.
 This will continue until you find an instance of that task and turn off the repetition.

-You can't use the natural language capability to customize the task.
+You can't use the natural language capability to customize the Task.
 That's because Reclaim cuts the text in the parenthesis out when it processes the first task, and then all subsequent tasks that get created won't have it.
 There is no workaround for this currently.